cloudflare/workers-docs/content/reference/storage/api.md

 `GET /storage/kv/namespaces/:namespace_id/keys`

-List the keys within a Namespace.
+List the keys within a Namespace in sorted order.
 This endpoint is paginated.

 ## Worker API